 I developed this diagram to demonstrate why people hardly achieve their big goals:

 So why don't we just break the cycle, then?
-Because we fear to fail.
+Because we fear failing.

 And why do we fear to fail?
 Because we believe failure is final.
 We believe that the judge of our character will be vindicated and thus provide irrevocable evidence that we are failures.
 No one wants their deepest fears justified by current experience.

 So what's the cure?
 ACTION.
 To achieve your goals, especially the really big and scary ones, you must be willing to take immediate, passionate, imperfect but authentic action.